 This Privacy Notice covers the type of information we collect, how we collect it and what we use the information for.
-It covers information we collect about our clients (who are mainly service providers such as utility companies) as well as about their customers who are unable to make payments, or in early stages of potential financial crisis.
+It covers information we collect about our customers (who are mainly service providers as well as about their customers who are unable to make payments, or in early stages of potential financial crisis.
 We also collect information from visitors to our website and digital assessment and this privacy notice also covers all visitors to our website: www.telljo.org.

 Personal information we collect about you

 We may collect and use the following personal information about you:

 - E-mail address

 - Phone number